 - Tomcat.
 It’s a servlet that provides JAVA functionalities.

 - Mercury.
 It is a mail server for sending emails.

 - Webalizer.
 It is a web analytics software that provides details of usage and User logs.

 In this article, we are going to examine the step-by-step installation and configuration processes of the XAMPP software on Windows Server 2019.

 How to Install XAMPP: Tutorial Guide

-The first thing to do is to download XAMPP from the official Apache Friends website.
+The first thing to do is to download XAMPP from the official Apache Friends website or FileHorse website.
 Once the setup file is downloaded, execute it, and the installation wizard opens.
 In the welcome screen, click Next.

 You can choose the components you want to install on the Select Components screen.
 We are installing all components.
 Select them all and click Next.

 On the Installation folder screen, specify the directory where you want to install XAMPP.
 We are accepting the default location, so do not change the directory.
 Click Next.

 On the Language screen, choose the language to use in the XAMPP control panel.
 The default language is English.
 Click Next.